MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 description: "Provides IT Pros with an overview of the update channels for Office 365 ProPlus, including Monthly Channel, Semi-Annual Channel, and Semi-Annual Channel (Targeted)"
 ---

-# Overview of update channels for Office 365 ProPlus
+# Overview of update channels for Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).